meilisearch/documentation/learn/contributing/contributing_to_docs.md

 On the Meilisearch documentation team, [GitHub Issues](https://github.com/meilisearch/documentation/issues/new/choose) are the primary tool we use to track tasks.
 They're like elements in our to-do list.
 Here are some good uses for issues:

 - A detailed bug report
-- A request for a new technical feature (for example dark mode, versioning, etc.)
+- A request for a new technical feature (for example, dark mode, versioning, etc.)
 - A request for new content (for example, a tutorial, guide, or explanation)
 - A helpful suggestion for the future of the documentation